Call For Papers

 • Suk-Joong Kim, University of Sydney, Australia

-• The conference welcomes submissions of research papers encompassing various traditional and emerging subject areas of Banking and Finance, such as Financial Intermediation, Financial Institutions and Markets, Fintech, Cryptocurrency and Central Bank Digital Currency, Financial system stability, Corporate Finance, Asset Pricing, Investment and Funds Management, and Macro Finance.
-Submitted papers should broadly align with the overarching themes of financial stability and the resilience of the financial system.
+• The conference welcomes submissions of research papers covering traditional and emerging subject areas of Banking and Finance, including Financial Intermediation, Financial Institutions and Markets, Fintech, Cryptocurrency and Central Bank Digital Currency, Financial system stability, Corporate Finance, Asset Pricing, Investment and Funds Management, and Macro Finance.
+Submitted papers should broadly align with the overarching themes of financial stability and financial system resilience.

 Special session organisation

-• The conference is open to a limited number of special sessions, each containing three papers, organised by interested researchers proposing a theme-based session within the overall focus of the conference.
+• The conference is open to a limited number of special sessions, each comprising three papers, organised by interested researchers proposing a theme-based session within the overall focus of the conference.

-• Papers presented at the conference and carefully revised following the discussant’s comments are invited to submit to the SBFC2025 special issue of PBFJ.
+• Papers presented at the conference and carefully revised following the discussant’s comments are invited to submit to the SBFC2026 special issue of PBFJ.

-• The review process will be handled by the Special Issue Guest Editors and reviewed by the SBFC2025 Program Committee.
+• The review process will be handled by the Special Issue Guest Editors and reviewed by the SBFC2026 Program Committee.

 • It should be noted that, given an over-saturation of PBFJ submissions on climate finance, green finance and ESG; these topics are not sought for this Special Issue.